-Western therapists have to function within the framework that the effectiveness of massage has to be proven by scientific methods in order to prevent allegations of unproven, unscientific, or unsubstantiated claims in regards to the therapy.
+Western therapists have to function within the Western framework, i.e. that the effectiveness of massage has to be proven by scientific methods.
+In this way they can avoid allegations of unproven, unscientific, or unsubstantiated claims in regards to the therapy.

 Wow – what a mouthful that was!
 If you think I am exaggerating, read some of the disclaimers on massage intake forms that you have to fill out before you receive a session.

-Massage therapists in the West go through great lengths to state that they do not fix, cure, diagnose, treat, prescribe, or improve any medical condition, and that only doctors can do such things.
+Massage therapists in the West go to great lengths to state that they do not fix, cure, diagnose, treat, prescribe, or improve any medical condition and that only doctors can do such things.

 Gasp!
 I know, they have to do that so that they don’t get sued.